 Web Accessibility: Section 508 Compliance / WCAG 2.1

-In response to a recent article announcing that retailers may be sued if their Web sites are not accessible to the blind, SEO Inc., a SEO company that focuses on achieving high rankings for client websites, announces that their optimization services comply with the Web Accessibility Initiative and elements of Section 508 of the American Accessibilities and Disabilities Act.
-This ensures that all people with disabilities, including the blind, are able to navigate the SEO Inc Web site as well as thousands of other Web sites SEO Inc. has optimized over the years.
+In response to a recent article announcing that retailers may be sued if their Web sites are not accessible to the blind, SEO Inc., an SEO company that focuses on achieving high rankings for client websites, announces that their optimization services comply with the Web Accessibility Initiative and elements of Section 508 of the American Accessibilities and Disabilities Act.
+This ensures that all people with disabilities, including the blind, can navigate the SEO Inc Web site as well as thousands of other Web sites SEO Inc. has optimized over the years.

 Founder and CEO of SEO Inc., Garry Grant, has extensive experience associated with the difficulties of navigating the Internet while being visually impaired.
 He has a daughter who is blind, thus giving him firsthand knowledge of the needs of the blind community.
-Using assistive technology is important, as well as having section 508 compliance.
-This technology is an important seo optimization service that helps everyone access your content, and read it.
+Using assistive technology is essential, as well as having section 508 compliance.
+This technology is a vital SEO optimization service that helps everyone access your content, and read it.